KatherineMichel/portfolio/regular-blog-posts/year-in-review.md

 My major step changes this year:
 * Gaining technical writing and product/market experience while working for Wharton School's Simpl game simulation project
-* Intiated and oversaw an important Pinax release, managing the end-to-end process for the first time
+* Initiated and oversaw an important Pinax release, managing the end-to-end process for the first time
 * Kickstarted by Stanford Code in Place, spent more time making fun and useful apps and teaching others how to do it
 * Wrote a number of blog posts about my projects, conferences I attended, and other learning experiences
 * Gave a virtual talk to a fairly sizeable meetup audience and had another talk accepted